giakou4/Computer-Architecture/Lab3/README.md

 Xeon total power is P1 = 72.91W + 36.83W = 109.74W and out of the total Power, only 66.43% is used, while
 ARM-9 total power is P2 = 2.96W + 0.10W = 3.06W and out of the total Power, only 96.73% is used.
+ARM9 might be more energy efficient but it is 40 times slower.
+Assuming that the program runs for 1 sec on Xeon, it would need 40 sec on ARM.
+So the energy consumption of ARM would be 122.4 Joule, while Xeon's would be 109.74 J.
+Running for more time though, the leakage is an important factor and Xeon has a very high leakage.
+As a result ARM is more energy efficient for long time use.

 ## STEP 2